ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    If the 'scope' claim in the Authorization Request includes scope entries whose "Toid" specifies a complex pattern, then all such scope entries MUST adhere to the same pattern semantics.

-   If the 'scope' parameter in the Authorization Request includes scope entries whose "Toid" specifies a complex pattern adhering to a certain pattern semantics, then that sementics MUST be used for the scope entries specified in the 'scope' claim.
+   If the 'scope' parameter in the Authorization Request includes scope entries whose "Toid" specifies a complex pattern adhering to a certain pattern semantics, then that semantics MUST be used for the scope entries specified in the 'scope' claim.

    The AS MUST include the 'scope' parameter in the Authorization Response defined in {{Section 5.8.2 of I-D.ietf-ace-oauth-authz}}, when the value included in the Access Token differs from the one specified by the Administrator in the Authorization Request.
 In such a case, scope specifies the set of permissions that the Administrator actually has to perform operations at the Group Manager, encoded as specified in {{scope-format}}.